 It takes time and dedication to create an ethical eyewear company which supports the United Nations’ Sustainable Development Goals.
 For example,

-- We use sustainable materials, such as FSC certified wood, repurposed aluminium, and recycled packaging.
+- We use sustainable materials, such as certified woods, repurposed aluminium, and recycled packaging.

 - Bamboo sunglasses – like the Jay – have 100% biodegradable frames, when the lenses and hinges are removed.